pantrypoints/sp/content/en/research/aristotle/prior/chapter-15.md

-If one premise is a simple proposition, the other a problematic, whenever the major premise indicates possibility all the syllogisms will be perfect and establish possibility in the sense defined.
+If one premise is a simple proposition and the other one is a problematic one, then whenever the major premise indicates possibility then all the syllogisms will be perfect.
+- They will establish possibility in the sense defined.

-But whenever the minor premise indicates possibility all the syllogisms will be imperfect, and those which are negative will establish not possibility according to the definition, but that the major does not necessarily belong to any, or to all, of the minor.
+But whenever the minor premise indicates possibility, then all the syllogisms will be imperfect.
+- Those which are negative will establish not possibility according to the definition, but that the major does not necessarily belong to any, or to all, of the minor.
 For if this is so, we say it is possible that it should belong to none or not to all.
 Let A be possible for all B, and let B belong to all C. Since C falls under B, and A is possible for all B, clearly it is possible for all C also.

 So a perfect syllogism results.
 Likewise if the premise AB is negative, and the premise BC is affirmative, the former stating possible, the latter simple attribution, a perfect syllogism results proving that A possibly belongs to no C.

 Perfect syllogisms result if the minor premise states simple belonging: but that syllogisms will result if the modality of the premises is reversed, must be proved per impossibile.

 At the same time it will be evident that they are imperfect: for the proof proceeds not from the premises assumed.

 First we must state that if B's being follows necessarily from A's being, B's possibility will follow necessarily from A's possibility.
 Suppose, the terms being so related, that A is possible, and B is impossible.
 If then that which is possible, when it is possible for it to be, might happen, and if that which is impossible, when it is impossible, could not happen, and if at the same time A is possible and B impossible, it would be possible for A to happen without B, and if to happen, then to be.
 For that which has happened, when it has happened, is.

 But we must take the impossible and the possible not only in the sphere of becoming, but also in the spheres of truth and predictability, and the various other spheres in which we speak of the possible: for it will be alike in all.